edhowland/viper/Bugs.md

 true
 ```

+Note: can be aliased to 'sh - grep', but must check this.
+Only seems to be an extant command in the edit module of Viper somewhere.

-And of cource, the single/double quoted string parsing leaves a lot of room for imporvement.
+And of cource, the single/double quoted string parsing leaves a lot of room for improvement.

 You cannot properly put backslashes in there to escape them.